 What to do next.

-Rates for Promotional Posts are available upon request – if you require more information please e-mail us at [email protected]
+Rates for basic promotional posts start at $300 USD.
+Additional packages are available upon request – if you require more information please e-mail us at info(at)frequenttraveller(dot)com(dot)au

 In your email, please let us know what type of article you have in mind and the site you will be linking to.

-We will then advise publication cost and confirm details of the article and the proposed publication date.
+We will then negotiate a publication cost and confirm details of the article and the proposed publication date.

 Thank you for your interest we look forward to working with you.